Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 November 2025 09.08.30 UTC
+- WIB: Selasa, 25 November 2025 10.52.54 UTC
-- WITA: Selasa, 25 November 2025 10.08.30 UTC
+- WITA: Selasa, 25 November 2025 11.52.54 UTC
-- WIT: Selasa, 25 November 2025 11.08.30 UTC
+- WIT: Selasa, 25 November 2025 12.52.54 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology